soniaturcotte/soniaturcotte.com/digital-garden/vam-intranet.md

   - technology
 ---

-Working with [FF Studio](https://www.ff.studio/) is always a delight and when they asked me to join a project at the V&A, there could be no answer but 100% yes.
+Working with [FF Studio](https://www.ff.studio/) is always a delight and when they asked me to join a project at the V&A, the answer could only be 100% yes.

 We joined to help the V&A redevelop their intranet for its new era.
 Previously focusing on V&A Kensington with content mostly organised by team structure, the old intranet was no longer working for a growing organisation with multiple locations and [more opening soon](https://www.vam.ac.uk/east).